The Missing Cross to Purity

 desiring them to gather their council and people together,

-that you may declare God's everlasting truth,
+so that you may declare God's everlasting truth,

 and his everlasting way of life and salvation to them;